Develop the knowledge and skills to be a nurse leader in today’s complex healthcare system.

 The Master of Science in Nursing Management and Executive Leadership track is designed to prepare graduates to assume greater responsibility across all levels of a healthcare organization in order to impact and improve systems and processes to improve patient outcomes.

 Graduates have careers in a wide range of organizations: inpatient, ambulatory, integrated systems and community-based.

 Offered in an asynchronous online, 8-week course format, the nursing courses are designed to respond to the unique needs of adult learners who have current nursing practice experience.

-Today, with help from generous financial support from D-HH and instruction from career healthcare professionals, Colby-Sawyer is proud to offer a Master of Science in Nursing program to further advance the careers of healthcare workers.
+Today, with help from generous financial support from Dartmouth Health and instruction from career healthcare professionals, Colby-Sawyer is proud to offer a Master of Science in Nursing program to further advance the careers of healthcare workers.

 All online Colby-Sawyer College nursing students are required to have an active and unencumbered nursing license upon enrollment.
 There are restrictions in some states for programs that lead to professional licensure.

 For additional information, please use this contact list to find contact information for each state’s Board of Nursing.

 If you have specific questions, contact Dr. Peter White, Interim Dean of the School of Nursing and Health Sciences; firstname.lastname@example.org.